|(a) Administration of Licensing Examinations.

 is required to provide reasonable accommodations for any applicant

 with a verifiable disability.
 Applicants must contact the testing

 service to arrange an accommodation.
 The testing service shall determine

-the method of examination, whether oral or written, based on the particular
+the method of accommodation based on the particular circumstances

 (2) Each examination shall be consistent with the examination

 criteria and examination content outline of the AQB for the category